ryantd42/NY-Legislative-Git/2023/S4741C-2023/bill.md

  years  of  age and under.
 Such protocols shall incorporate standards and guidelines established by the American Academy of Pediatrics,  shall  be updated  at least biennially, and shall include, but not be limited to:]
- PROVIDER, CONDUCTING A WELLNESS AND PREVENTATIVE CARE EXAMINATION, ON OR AFTER SEPTEMBER FIRST, TWO  THOUSAND  TWENTY-FIVE,  OF  A  CHILD  TWELVE MONTHS  OF AGE OR OLDER, TO SCREEN SUCH CHILD FOR AUTISM SPECTRUM DISOR-

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD06016-04-4
+  LBD06016-07-4
- S. 4741--B  2
+ S. 4741--C  2

- DERS, AND CONDUCT SUCH SCREENING ANNUALLY UNTIL THE  CHILD  REACHES  SIX YEARS OF AGE, AND THEREAFTER AT ELEVEN AND FOURTEEN YEARS OF AGE.
+ PROVIDER, CONDUCTING A WELLNESS AND PREVENTATIVE CARE EXAMINATION, ON OR AFTER SEPTEMBER FIRST, TWO  THOUSAND  TWENTY-FIVE,  OF  A  CHILD  TWELVE MONTHS  OF AGE OR OLDER, TO SCREEN SUCH CHILD FOR AUTISM SPECTRUM DISOR- DERS,  AND  CONDUCT  SUCH SCREENING ANNUALLY UNTIL THE CHILD REACHES SIX YEARS OF AGE, AND THEREAFTER AT ELEVEN AND FOURTEEN YEARS OF AGE.
   2. IN ADDITION, SUCH RULES AND REGULATIONS SHALL ESTABLISH  GUIDELINES AND PROTOCOLS FOR:
   (a)  THE  BEST PRACTICES FOR THE SCREENING FOR AND DIAGNOSIS OF AUTISM SPECTRUM DISORDERS;
   (B) the routine  employment  of  objective  autism  spectrum  disorder screening tools [at regular intervals during critical childhood develop- mental stages;
   (b) a provider/parental dialogue, utilizing the modified checklist for autism in toddlers as a reference, intended to educate parents in regard to autism spectrum disorders]; and
   (c)  an  appropriate  referral  mechanism for children who, based upon results of the aforementioned screening process, require further  evalu- ation.
   [2.
 The  modified  checklist  for  autism  in toddlers referred to in subdivision one of this section shall be accessible by the public on the department's internet website.
   3. The commissioner shall promulgate any rules and regulations  neces- sary to implement the provisions of this section.]
 3. IF THE COMMISSION- ER  AND  THE  COMMISSIONER  OF  THE OFFICE FOR PEOPLE WITH DEVELOPMENTAL DISABILITIES SHALL FAIL TO PROMULGATE, ON OR BEFORE MAY FIRST, TWO THOU- SAND TWENTY-FIVE, THE RULES AND REGULATIONS REQUIRED BY SUBDIVISIONS ONE AND TWO OF THIS SECTION, THE DEPARTMENT SHALL ADOPT  AND  IMPLEMENT  THE RELEVANT FEDERAL RULES AND REGULATIONS RELATING THERETO.
   §  2.
 The mental hygiene law is amended by adding a new section 16.39 to read as follows:
  § 16.39 PEDIATRIC WELLNESS VISITS; SCREENING FOR AUTISM SPECTRUM  DISOR- DERS.
-  THE COMMISSIONER SHALL, JOINTLY WITH THE COMMISSIONER OF  HEALTH,  AND ON OR BEFORE MAY FIRST, TWO THOUSAND TWENTY-FIVE, PROMULGATE ANY AND ALL RULES  AND  REGULATIONS  REQUIRED BY SUBDIVISIONS ONE AND TWO OF SECTION TWENTY-FIVE HUNDRED-M OF THE PUBLIC HEALTH LAW RELATING TO THE SCREENING OF CHILDREN FOR AUTISM SPECTRUM DISORDERS.
+  THE  COMMISSIONER  SHALL, JOINTLY WITH THE COMMISSIONER OF HEALTH, AND ON OR BEFORE MAY FIRST, TWO THOUSAND TWENTY-FIVE, PROMULGATE ANY AND ALL RULES AND REGULATIONS REQUIRED BY SUBDIVISIONS ONE AND  TWO  OF  SECTION TWENTY-FIVE HUNDRED-J OF THE PUBLIC HEALTH LAW RELATING TO THE SCREENING OF CHILDREN FOR AUTISM SPECTRUM DISORDERS.
   § 3.
 This act shall take effect immediately.